 A: For-profit institutions can apply for SBIR/STTR grants and most NIH research grants.
 See the eligibility criteria in each funding opportunity announcement for further information.
 For resource grants, for-profit institutions can be involved as consultants and sub-contractors.

 Q: What application form do I use to apply for an NLM grant?

 A: See Section IV of a Funding Opportunity Announcement for the form and the instructions.
 Forms and instructions for completing them are available for download at //grants.nih.gov/grants/forms.htm.

 Q: Will NLM review a draft of my project plan?

-A: Time permitting, an NLM grant program officer will review an abstract, outline or concept paper, and give general advice about features of a successful application.
+A: Time permitting, an NLM grant program officer will review an abstract, outline or concept paper to help assess the responsiveness of a proposed project to the mission of NLM, and give general advice about features of a successful application.
 Such review should be requested well in advance of the grant deadline.
 Each grant program description provides contact information for the program officer who can answer your questions.

 Q: Can I use grant money to reimburse purchases made before the grant was awarded if they are grant-related?

 A: Grant funds can be used to cover grant-related expenditures made up to 90 days before an award was issued.
 However, if your grant is not awarded, you are responsible for these expenditures.
-Questions about financial aspects of your application should be directed to NLM Grants Management staff.
+Questions about financial aspects of your application should be directed to your sponsored business official or NLM Grants Management staff.